Embedded Command Line Interfaces and Why You Need Them

 Interchangeable CLI Output Formats

 A flexible CLI should support both human-readable and machine-readable formats, making it suitable for automated testing and interaction.
-This feature allows you to toggle between different output formats depending on the situation.
-For example, you might configure the CLI to output structured data like JSON or XML for machines while retaining plain text for human operators.
+This feature lets you toggle between output formats depending on the situation.
+For example, configuring the CLI to output structured data such as JSON or XML for machines while retaining plain text for human operators.

 USB-CDC Support Example